 ZANESVILLE ASTRONOMY CLUB

-The purpose of the ZAC is to further an interest in and promote the study of the subject of Astronomy and related sciences.
-This will be accomplished through workshops, lectures, publications, programs, instruction, and other relevant educational, scientific and literary activities.
+The purpose of ZAC is to further interest in and promote the study of Astronomy and related sciences.
+This will be accomplished through workshops, lectures, publications, programs, instruction, newsletters to members and other relevant educational, scientific and literary activities.
 Members are often provided with handouts from NASA or other government organizations.

 |Meetings are usually held the second Saturday of each month at sunset.
 Meet at the Lewis Observatory on the Ohio University Zanesville campus at the north end of the parking lot.
 In the event of inclement weather, we often meet in room 408 of the Campus Center 7 P.M. for an alternate program.
 Check the Facebook page for the latest information and/or cancellations at: http://www.irenebaron.com/next_astronomy_event/|